Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 | `--includeDescriptors`                           | `=` | `true`                            |
 | `--exclude`                                      | `=` | `surveys`                         |

-Run the Ed-Fi API Publisher from the folder containing all the binaries by executing the following command (be sure to substitute your own sandbox API client's key/secret):
+Run the Ed-Fi API Publisher from the folder containing all the binaries by executing the following command, substituting your own API client's key and secrets.
+(Below development keys as shown in other Ed-Fi examples):
 ```
 .\EdFiApiPublisher.exe --sourceUrl=https://api.ed-fi.org/v5.2/api/ --sourceKey=RvcohKz9zHI4 --sourceSecret=E1iEFusaNf81xzCxwHfbolkC --targetUrl=http://localhost:54746/ --targetKey=minimal_sandbox_API_key --targetSecret=minimal_sandbox_API_secret --ignoreIsolation=true --maxDegreeOfParallelismForPostResourceItem=5 --maxDegreeOfParallelismForStreamResourcePages=3 --includeDescriptors=true --exclude=surveys
 ```
 > NOTE: The `--exclude` flag is used to prevent trying to move any survey data due to an issue with the security metadata (described in [ODS-4974](https://tracker.ed-fi.org/browse/ODS-4974)) in the Ed-Fi ODS API v5.2 release.
 If you remove this argument, the publishing operation will fail due to unsatisfied dependencies in the data.

 ## Known Limitations / Issues

-> NOTE: There are branches available for the Ed-Fi ODS API v5.1 and v5.2 that resolve all the issues described below.
-Additionally, an interim release of v5.3 with these fixes is planned.
-Contact Geoffrey McElhanon (geoffrey@mcelhanon.com) for more details.

 Currently the Ed-Fi ODS API has the following known issues related to Change Queries and the Ed-Fi API Publisher: